 6.2 Please note that timescales for delivery and delivery charges will vary depending on the availability of the Goods and your address.
 Please allow for extra time for deliveries for any country or postcode outside the UK.
 The Supplier does not accept orders from addresses outside the UK.

 6.3 The Supplier will contact you with an estimated delivery date.
 Occasionally delivery to you may be affected by an Event Beyond the Supplier’s Control as defined in Clause 17.
 See clause 17 for the Supplier’s responsibilities when this happens.
 You may exercise your rights to cancel the contract under Clause 18 should an Event Beyond the Supplier’s Control occur.

 6.4 If you have asked to collect the Goods from the Supplier’s premises, you can collect the Goods from the Supplier at any time during working hours of 9am to 5pm on weekdays only.

-6.5 Delivery of an Order shall be completed when the Supplier delivers the Goods to the address you gave to the Supplier or you collect them from the Supplier.
+6.5 Delivery of an Order shall be completed when the Supplier delivers the Goods to the address you gave to the Supplier, or you collect them from the Supplier.

 6.6 If the Supplier is not able to deliver the whole of the Order at one time due to operational reasons or shortage of stock, the Supplier will deliver the Order in instalments.
 We will not charge you extra delivery costs for this.
 However, if you ask the Supplier to deliver the Order in instalments, the Supplier may charge you extra delivery costs.
 Each instalment shall constitute a separate contract governed by these Terms and Conditions.
-If the Supplier is late delivering an instalment or one instalment is faulty, that will not entitle you to cancel any other instalment.
+If the Supplier is late delivering an instalment or one instalment is faulty, that will not entitle you to cancel any other installment.

-6.8 You own the Goods once the Supplier has received payment in full
+6.8 You own the Goods once the Supplier has received payment in full.

 7.1 The provisions of this Clause 7 shall only apply if the Customer is purchasing the Goods in the course of a business.
 If you are a consumer, Clause 8 shall apply.